Universal channel coding for general output alphabet: Introduction

 In the discrete case, to resolve this problem, Csisz\'{a}r and K\"{o}rner\cite{CK} proposed universal channel coding by employing the method of types.
 Since their code construction depends only on the input distribution and the coding rate, it does not depend on the form of the channel, which is a remarkable advantage.
 They also provide an explicit form of a lower bound of the exponential decreasing rate of the decoding error probability.
 However, their method works only when input and output alphabets have finite cardinality.
 Hence, their method cannot be applied to any continuous output alphabet while several practical systems have a continuous output alphabet.
 Indeed, even in the continuous output case, universal channel codes have been discussed for MIMO Gaussian channels \cite{C,D,E,F}, in which, this problem was often discussed in the framework of compound channel.
 Although the studies \cite{Do,D,E} did not cover the general discrete memoryless case, the paper \cite{F} covered the MIMO Gaussian channels as well as the general discrete memoryless case\footnote{ While the review paper \cite{C} discussed a universal code in the both cases, their treatments were separated.}.
 However, they did not provide any explicit form of a lower bound of the exponential decreasing rate of the decoding error probability.
 Therefore, it is desired to invent a universal channel code satisfying the following two conditions.
 (1) The universal channel code can be applied to the discrete memoryless case and the continuous case in a unified way.
 (2) The universal channel code has an explicit form of a lower bound of the exponential decreasing rate of the decoding error probability.

 Even in the discrete case, Csisz\'{a}r and K\"{o}rner\cite{CK}'s analysis is restricted to the case when the transmission rate is strictly smaller than the capacity.
 When the transmission rate equals the capacity, the asymptotic minimum error depends on the second-order coding rate \cite{Strassen,Hsec,Pol}.
 For the fixed-length source coding and the uniform random number, this kind of analysis was done in \cite{H-source}.
 Recently, with the second order rate, Polyanskiy \cite{G} addressed a universal code in the framework of compound channel.
-Also the papers \cite{YN1,YN2,H,I} addressed the optimal second order rate for the mixed channel.
+Also, Moulin \cite{Moulin2} discussed a universal code in the discrete memoryless case after the conference version of this paper \cite{Con}.
+The papers \cite{YN1,YN2,H,I} addressed the optimal second order rate for the mixed channel.
 However, no study discussed the universal channel coding with the second-order coding rate for the continuous case although the case of fixed continuous channels was discussed with the higher order analysis including the second-order analysis by Moulin \cite{Moulin}.
 Hence, it is also desired to propose a universal channel code working with the second-order coding rate even with the continuous case.
 Further, the universal coding with the second order analysis has another problem as follows.
 The conventional second order analysis \cite{Strassen,Hsec,Pol} has meaning only when the mutual information is the first order coding rate.
 However, the set of such channels has measure zero.
 So, such a analysis might be not so useful when we do not know the transition matrix of the channel.